porterjamesj/website/content/blog/wedding-videobooth.md

 venue would be like in advance, so if we didn't come up with a better system, we'd have to do this tweaking while setting the booth up.
-We were worried that we simply wouldn't have time for this, given all the hectic nature of weddings.
+We were worried that we simply wouldn't have time for this, given all the hectic nature of weddings and our other responsibilities as groomspeople.

 What we needed was a way for our algorithm to adapt to different light conditions automatically, without us having to spend time manually adjusting it.

-We decided to try adding a way to "calibrate" the algorithm before starting it running:
+We decided to try adding a way to "calibrate" the algorithm at the
+beginning:

 1. While setting the booth up, we'd hold up the blue bulb and click on it to tell the system "this blob is the blue bulb, use it to calibrate the detection algorithm".
 2. We'd move the bulb around a bit while the software would record the maximum and minimum observed total values of red, green, and blue.
-3. Repeat for the other two colors.
+3. Repeat for the other two bulbs.
 4. While the booth was running, any detected blob whose total color values fell within the recorded ranges for a bulb would be identified as that bulb.